CultureSupport/Host/Readme.md

 ```
-Apps are Build to Run By Changing .txt app into index.html
+Apps are Build to Run By Changing .txt file into index.html  or app.html

 ```